besoeasy/Originless/README.md

 ## Nostr Mode (Optional)

 - Fetches all your posts (pagination) and filters out expired notes
-- Extracts IPFS CIDs and pins them locally
+- Extracts IPFS CIDs and pins them locally (permanent)
-- Optionally pins media from people you follow to form redundancy
+- Optionally caches media from people you follow for redundancy (ephemeral, garbage collected)
 - Runs automatically every 3 hours; view status in the admin

 ## Admin & API